Oprimecloud/task2-ass--on-python/README.md

 coding with python langauge

-Using only the topics that you have been taught as listed below:
+Using only the topics been taught as listed below:

  - input() statement